Lenvatinib plus Pembrolizumab or Everolimus for Advanced Renal Cell Carcinoma

 Source: View publication →

-The CLEAR trial demonstrated that the combination of lenvatinib and pembrolizumab significantly improved progression-free survival, overall survival, and objective response rates compared to sunitinib as a first-line treatment for advanced clear-cell renal cell carcinoma.
+Lenvatinib combined with pembrolizumab demonstrated highly statistically significant and clinically meaningful improvements in progression-free survival, overall survival, and objective response rate compared to sunitinib as first-line therapy for advanced clear-cell renal cell carcinoma.

 Key Findings